ajahne/blog/_drafts/2018-07-21-accelerate-notes.md

 - This book focuses on the journey from commit to production, not the entire software development process

 ## Forward by Courtney Kissler
-- optimize for speed
+- Optimize for speed
 - Focus on the right things to measure
 - Focus the move to outcome based team structures
-- Limiting blast radius (start with 1 or 2 teams)
+- Limit blast radius (start with 1 or 2 teams)
 - Use data to drive actions
 - Doesn’t happen overnight
 - Need senior leadership support

 ## Chapter 1: Accelerate
-- techniques that accelerate technology transformations: ci, cd, lean practices, collaborative culture
+- Techniques that accelerate technology transformations: CI, CD, lean practices, collaborative culture
 - Executives overestimate how much DevOps the org is doing, those doing it do not
 - (Assume) Potential for growth and enhanced value delivery is greater than executives currently realize
 - Focus on capabilities over maturity model
 - Follow a continuous improvement paradigm
 - Best companies never consider themselves “mature” or “done”
 - Teams have their goals, content, way of doing things.
 What we should focus on depends on those things.
-No one size fits all.
+Not one size fits all.
 - Focus on key outcomes
 - Industry is always changing.
 What is good now, is no longer good enough in a year
 - Focus on the right capabilities